Igor-Shishkin/CRM-system/README.md

 # Welcome to my final java course project.
 ### Used technologies: Java (Spring Boot 3.15), Angular 16, mySQL)

-### The main features are described in the file.
+### The main features are described in HELP.md file.
 Here I will describe the installation.

 ## Sequence of actions to start the project:
 #### Upload the project using GitHub CLI = https://github.com/Igor-Shishkin/CRM-system.git